 The origin (12th century)

-By the year 1080 the first population centre called Duesaigües was created near the confluence of the rivers Francolí and Anguera.
-It was a definitive settlement by the year 1150.
+Around 1080, a first settlement called Duesaigües was created near the confluence of the Francolí and Anguera rivers.
+It was a definitive settlement by the year 1150, once the Christian conquest was over.

 The new population letter was given by the king Alfons I in February 1163 and it involved the changing of place, but respecting all the rights given in the first population letter.